Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks: Introduction

-Motivated by the limitations of conventional approaches and potentials of GNNs applied on circuit designs, we propose a graph learning-based symbolic reasoning framework to reverse engineer functional blocks from gate-level netlists, namely \textsc{Gamora}, which has \textbf{high reasoning accuracy}, \textbf{scalability} to BNs with billions of nodes, and \textbf{generalization capability} from simple to complex designs. \textsc{Gamora} employs a multi-task GNN to guarantee the high reasoning precision and to handle the structural and functional information from BNs simultaneously.
-Once \textsc{Gamora} is well trained, it can generalize to large-scale and complex BNs, in which the inference can be accelerated and paralleled by modern computing systems.
+Motivated by the limitations of conventional approaches and the potentials of GNNs applied on circuit designs, we propose a graph learning-based symbolic reasoning framework to reverse engineer functional blocks from gate-level netlists, namely \textsc{Gamora}, which has \textbf{high reasoning accuracy}, \textbf{strong scalability} to BNs with billions of nodes, and \textbf{generalization capability} from simple to complex designs. \textsc{Gamora} employs a multi-task GNN to guarantee reasoning accuracy while simultaneously handling structural and functional information from BNs.
+Once well trained, \textsc{Gamora} becomes adept at generalizing to large-scale and complex BNs, leveraging the accelerated inference and parallel processing offered by modern computing systems.
 We summarize our contributions as follows.

-\begin{itemize}[leftmargin=*] \item \textbf{Novel multi-task GNN for structure and function fusion.} The message passing mechanisms in GNNs enable simultaneous \textit{Boolean functional} and \textit{structural aggregation}, corresponding to symbolic propagation and structural hashing in conventional reasoning methods, as shown in Figure~\ref{fig:high-level}.
+\begin{itemize}[leftmargin=*] \item \textbf{Novel multi-task GNN for structure and function fusion.} The message passing mechanisms in GNNs enable simultaneous \textit{Boolean functional} and \textit{structural aggregation}, corresponding to the symbolic propagation and structural hashing in conventional reasoning methods, as shown in Figure~\ref{fig:high-level}.
 The multi-task setting allows knowledge sharing across different reasoning sub-tasks to guarantee high reasoning accuracy.

 \item \textbf{Billion-node scalability and parallelism.} We develop domain-specific techniques to compress node features, significantly reducing compute costs.
 The exploitation of graph learning draws better support from modern computing systems, such as GPU deployment, for scalability to large BNs and parallel execution.